rodger0531/foobook-mirror/UI_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+13/03/2014 - Tharman

+	- Added the completed newsfeed css file.
+	- Works correctly, but without commenting.

+	- Added a version of the homepage html, which has an empty newsfeed div.
+	- Will be dynamically populated.

 12/03/2014 - Rodger

 	- Added circle.html for the basic structure for circles.